Juror speaks out after 2nd mistrial for Gwinnett father accused in 8-year-old daughter’s death

 Barros faces up to ten years in prison.

-The juror said that even if Barros is acquitted, he still has to live without his daughter.
+The juror said that even if Barros is never convicted, he still has to live without his daughter.

 “That’s how he ended up failing his daughter, by misplaced trust,” the juror said.